jkeefe/newmark-online-investigations/README.md

 **Skill building:** Systematic fact checking.
 Getting and incorporating comment from subjects of your reporting.

-**Investigations:** We'll be finishing and fact-checking your stories.
+**Investigations:** We'll review the status of the projects and set goals for the week.

 ## Assignment

-Fact-checked document due as a Google docs link, with all teammates names, in Slack.
-Be sure to @-mention me.
-The Google doc should have "FACT-CHECKED" in the title.
+TBD.

 Due by 5 pm on the Friday prior to the next class.

 # Class 13 • May 4

-**Skill buildling:** Crafting article & SEO headlines, and considering an audience plan.
+**Skill building:** Crafting article & SEO headlines, and considering an audience plan.

-**Investigations:** Finish stories for publication.
-Plan rollout, including social media.
+**Investigations:** We'll review the status of the projects and set goals for the week.

 ## Assignment

-Final story due as a Google docs link, with all teammates names, in Slack.
-Be sure to @-mention me.
-The Google doc should have "FINAL" in the title.
+TBD.
+We have two weeks left.

 Due by 5 pm on the Friday prior to the next class.